prophecygamestudio/UnrealMCPServer/README.md

 4.  **Receiving Responses:** The server responds with JSON-RPC 2.0 formatted responses.

+5.  **T3D Format Specification:**
+    *   When working with T3D (Unreal Text File) format files for asset export, import, or analysis, it is recommended that your project rules reference the T3D format specification document.
+    *   This helps AI agents and developers understand the T3D file structure, syntax, and parsing guidelines.
+    *   See the [T3D Format Specification Reference](#t3d-format-specification-reference) section below for details on adding this reference to your project rules.

 ## Architecture

 *   **Core Server:** `FUMCP_Server` - Main server class handling HTTP requests and JSON-RPC routing